Search: 3045 results

 For I am not overstepping my authority as though I should not reach you, for I was the very first to reach as far as you with the good news of Christ.

-But he who boasts should boast in Lord.
+"The person who boasts should boast in the Lord."

-But I fear lest, just as the serpent beguiled Eve in his craftiness, so your minds should be seduced from your single-mindedness and purity toward Christ.
+But I fear, lest as the serpent beguiled Eve through his subtlety, even so your wits should be corrupt from the singleness that is in Christ.

 For if someone comes along and preaches another Jesus than the one we preached, or should you receive a different spirit from the one you received or a different gospel from the one you accepted, you are all too willing to listen.